 The Canadian Natural Resources Limited Engineering Complex expansion project created a hub for teaching and research in a variety of engineering disciplines.
 The expansion enhanced the learning environment for researchers and students as they seek out practical and creative solutions to complex problems that can be shared across Canada and around the world.

 A $125,000 donation from Gary Nissen helped launch the Social Work Indigenous Scholars Academy (ISA), dedicated to “transforming social work from the inside.”
 In creating the ISA, the Faculty of Social Work will be reshaped with the goal of preserving Indigenous culture by integrating Indigenous perspectives, histories and language in the academy’s curriculum.

 Tackle youth concussion research

 Through the NFL’s “Play Smart.
 Play Safe” initiative, US$35-million was allotted to five institutions in North America for medical research, primarily dedicated to neuroscience.
 UCalgary is the only institution in Canada to receive funding.
-The gift fuels a pan-Canadian research program to reduce concussions and their consequences in youth sport.
+The gift fuels a pan-Canadian research program, led by researchers with the Faculty of Kinesiology, that aims to reduce concussions and their consequences in youth sport.

 Diversify the economy